Schematic Circuit Diagram Make/Modify a Component in Proteus (2D Graphics) proteus simulation

 Step3: Select all the parts of the expected view.
 Right-click the selected part and then select the ‘Make device’ option from the Right-click Menu.

-Step4: Through a series of options the name of the component, Index, and other reference parameters can be edited or left unchanged.
-After this step, the component is created in the library and can be used as a regular component by placing it in the workspace.
-The decomposed component can be deleted.
+Step4: By accessing various options, you can edit or retain the component’s name, index, and other reference parameters.
+Once this configuration is complete, the component is generated in the library and can be utilized as a regular component by positioning it in the workspace.
+The broken-down elements can then be removed.

-Now, let’s verify whether the modified component works similarly to the default component or not.
-Below is the simulation video that compares the operation of modified and default components.
-The procedure to modify the component is also shown.
+Next, it’s essential to confirm if the altered component functions equivalently to the default one.
+Below, there is a simulation video comparing the operations of both modified and default components.
+The process to modify the component is also demonstrated.

 Verification and Modifying the View of Relay – Video Demo